-18. Do their offers require a purchase of a certificate, or other multiple step redemption process?
+18. Do their offers require a purchase of a certificate or other multiple-step redemption process?

-Ease of redemption is a key factor to a successful discount program.
+Ease of redemption is a key factor in a successful discount program.
 When a discount is confusing to redeem, it’s a forgettable experience that few employees will want to use.
 Some dining deal programs, for example, require the purchase of a coupon/certificate, so redemption is difficult, takes time, and is usually disappointing.
 Look for a discount program that has instantly redeemed coupons.

 Aside from making money from online transactions, other discount networks will charge merchants to join their network, using your organization’s name as leverage.
 While it’s important for discount networks to build their discount network for your employees, the big difference is in how it’s done.
 Free programs will accept any merchant as long as they pay to participate.
-Leaving their network with mostly massage therapists, lawyers or multi-level marketers who have a very narrow audience and limited employee appeal.
+Leaving their network with mostly massage therapists, lawyers, or multi-level marketers who have a very narrow audience and limited employee appeal.

 20. Do they have only one-off, daily deals, or do they have evergreen offers?

 As opposed to daily deals, evergreen offers have no looming expiration date.
 Evergreen offers are a win for consumers, as the deals are available when the employee has the greatest need, not merely when the merchant is trying to clear out unwanted inventory.